-www.mizrahi-tefahot.co.il >> financial reports.
+www.mizrahi-tefahot.co.il >> about the bank >> investor relations >> financial statements.

 The disclosure in this report is designed to allow users to evaluate significant information included with regard to implementation of the framework for capital measurement and adequacy and to implementation of provisions of "Basel III: A global regulatory framework for more resilient banks and banking systems".